Fun Things to do in Lightning Ridge

 How to Spend 3 Days in Outback NSW

-We really think the Ridge really is one of the must see stops on a lap of Australia.
+We think the Ridge really is one of the must see stops on a lap of Australia.
 Before we begin, let’s get some of the most common questions out of the way, these are the things we wondered when planning our trip and friends have asked us on return.

 Welcome to Lightning Ridge